zsparal/api-documentation/source/reference/v2/customers-api/overview.rst

 recognizable name for each customer.
 This makes it easier to manage your customers and their payments in the Mollie Dashboard.

-For a step-by-step guide on charging your customers recurrently, please refer to :doc:`Recurring payments </payments/recurring>`.
+For a step-by-step guide on charging your customers recurrently, refer to :doc:`Recurring payments </payments/recurring>`.

 Endpoints